 Enter the options (e.g. Size, Color, etc.) and option values (e.g. Small, Red, etc.) that will determine the item’s variants (e.g. Small Red, Medium Green, etc).

 - Enter the first option and its values.

 Use a comma to end one option value and begin typing another.

 - Click '+ Add an option' to enter more options.

 There is a maximum of 3 options per item.Options cannot be added or edited after saving the item.
 Option Values, however, can be.

 - Uncheck variants you do not want in inventory.

 Inactive variants cannot be sold at the register.
 Check a box at any time to make that variant active again.

 - Enter a price for each variant.

 If each has the same price, enter it in one row and click ‘Copy to all’.

-- (Optional) Enter UPC codes to be able to scan items at the register.
+- (Optional) Enter UPC codes in order to scan items or search by UPC at the register.

-UPC codes must be 8, 12 or 13 digits and cannot begin with 2, 4, 5 or contain letters.
+UPC codes that are 8 or 12 digits cannot begin with 2, 4, 5, or contain letters.
 If a UPC does not meet these criteria, print a new label via ShopKeep Label Printing to be able to scan the item at the register.Getting a UPC related error?
 Visit our Items with Variants Troubleshooting guide for help.

 Track Variant Inventory